 In case you suffered an ordinary psychiatric injury at work – not caused by a violent event in the workplace – you will have to prove that the injury was predominantly caused by the actual violent event in the workplace (at least 51 percent).
 If the psychiatric injury is triggered by a violent event, on the other hand, the causation threshold will be lowered from 51% plus to between 35 and 40 percent.

 In other words, if the actual events at work were a substantial cause of your psychiatric injury, then you may be entitled to workers compensation benefits.
-In order to determine how big of an impact a violent event at work had on your injury, speak with a skilled Los Angeles stress related injuries attorney at the Law Offices of Kropach & Kropach.
+In order to determine how big of an impact a violent event at work had on your injury, speak with a skilled Los Angeles stress-related injuries lawyer at the Law Offices of Kropach & Kropach.

 While it may seem as if a “violent event” refers to an assault or battery, that is not how workers comp laws interpret this term.
 According to California’s workers compensation law, a violent event is interpreted as an “act that is characterized by either a strong physical force, extreme or intense force, or an act that is vehemently or passionately threatening.”